 Yves Dana was born in Alexandria, Egypt on June 25, 1959.
 His family lived in Alexandria for generations, but migrated to Switzerland in 1961 when Dana was a young child.
 Dana received a BA in Sociology at the University of Lausanne, Switzerland and a MFA from l’Ecole des Beaux Arts of Geneva.

-Throughout his life, Dana has always maintained a strong fascination for his homeland.
-This nostalgic longing led Dana to travel back to Egypt in 1996, an experience that ultimately transformed his sculptural practice.
-His early work consists primarily of iron abstractions that evoke associations to machines and instruments, but in Egypt he began working with stone for the first time.
-In Egypt, Dana became inspired by hieratic art, and began work on his famous “Stele” series of sculptures, which are modeled after the ancient upright stone slabs bearing engraved designs and inscriptions.
+Throughout his life, Dana has always maintained a strong fascination with his homeland.
+This nostalgic longing prompted Dana to travel back to Egypt in 1996, an experience that ultimately transformed his sculptural practice.
+While his earlier work consists primarily of iron abstractions that evoke associations to machines and instruments, in Egypt Dana began to experiment with stone for the first time in his practice.
+Heavily influenced by hieratic art, Dana began his famous “Stele” series of sculptures, modeled after the ancient upright stone slabs engraved with designs and inscriptions.

-He was inspired by the power and purity of form in ancient Egyptian sculpture, which led him to simplify his shapes and surfaces into the elegant sculptural forms that have defined his later works.
+Dana also took cues from the power and purity of form in ancient Egyptian sculpture, simplifying the shapes and surfaces of his sculptures which define his later work.
 Although ancient Egyptian sculpture is his primary reference, Dana has also cited the distinctive clean-lined and minimalist figurative sculpture of Cycladic idols as a source of inspiration.

-Dana favors materials of iron, bronze, and internationally imported stone.
-These stones include basalt from Sweden, limestone from France and Turkey, serpentine from Italy, and diabase from Germany.
-Dana engages with these materials through a combination of innovative techniques and traditional tools, which allow him to achieve precise plane structures.
-Each sculpture is the result of a solitary, often athletic process of transforming the raw matter over the course of several weeks or months.
-Through this long and arduous work, difficult materials are transformed into sculptures that appear graceful, timeless, and serene.
+Dana favors iron, bronze, and internationally-imported stone for his materials.
+He has sourced basalt from Sweden, limestone from France and Turkey, serpentine from Italy, and diabase from Germany for his sculptures.
+Dana engages with these materials through a combination of innovative techniques and traditional tools, which allow him to achieve precise planar forms.
+Each sculpture is the result of a solitary and often athletic process of transforming the raw materials over the course of several weeks or months.
+Through this long and arduous practice, unrefined base materials are crafted into sculptures that appear graceful, timeless, and serene.

 Dana currently resides in Lausanne, Switzerland, and creates out of his studio L’Orangerie de Mont-Repos.